CodeCoupler Webpack Commands Reference

 You can do the following:

 Assigned values noted with "false" or "true" will be converted to boolean values.
-All other values
+Values with only

 Scripts Overview